Certora/Documentation/docs/user-guide/glossary.md

   not available or if the implementation is too complex for the Prover to analyze without timing out.
 See {doc}`/docs/cvl/methods` for complete information on different types of method summaries.

+vacuous
+vacuity
+  A logical statement is *vacuous* if it is technically true but only because it doesn't say anything.
+For example, "every integer that is both greater than 5 and less than 3 is a perfect square" is technically true, but only because there are no numbers that are both greater than 5 and less than 3.

+  Similarly, a rule or assertion can pass, but only because the `require` statements rule out all of the {term}`model`s.
+In this case, the rule doesn't say anything about the program being verified.
+  The {doc}`../prover/checking/sanity` help detect vacuous rules.

+tautology
+  A tautology is a logical statement that is always true.

 ````